 Every single employee in a workplace has a role to play in creating a healthy, welcoming, civil environment.
-However, it’s undeniable that senior leaders have an especially important job when it comes to establishing a healthy workplace.
+However, it’s undeniable that senior company leaders have an especially important job when it comes to establishing a healthy workplace culture.

-Here are five things that leaders absolutely must get right if they hope to establish healthy workplaces:
+Here are five tips that company leaders absolutely must get right if they hope to establish healthy workplace cultures:

 1. Setting Standards and Policies